The Buddha: Scholarly views on the earliest teachings

+Depiction of the Buddha (with legend in Greek ΒΟΔΔΟ "Boddo") on the reverse of Kushan ruler Kanishka's coinage (127–150 CE).

 One method to obtain information on the oldest core of Buddhism is to compare the oldest versions of the Pali Canon and other texts, such as the surviving portions of Sarvastivada, Mulasarvastivada, Mahisasaka, Dharmaguptaka, and the Chinese Agamas.
 The reliability of these sources, and the possibility of drawing out a core of oldest teachings, is a matter of dispute.
 According to Lambert Schmithausen, there are three positions held by modern scholars of Buddhism with regard to the authenticity of the teachings contained in the Nikayas: